uxuimercergroup/generator-evolution/README.md

 2. Update Node Package Manager (npm) to the latest version:
 	- Open the command line interface (cli) or terminal (for Mac users)
 	- Copy and paste this command into the cli/terminal: `sudo npm install npm -g`
+3. Install Bower front-end package manager:
+	- Open the command line interface (cli) or terminal (for Mac users)
+	- Copy and paste this command into the cli/terminal: `sudo npm install bower -g`
+4. Configure Git configuration to work on corporate proxy:
+	- Open the command line interface (cli) or terminal (for Mac users)
+	- Copy and paste this command into the cli/terminal: `git config --global url."https://".insteadOf git://`
+	- **This is important for Bower to install required front-end dependencies**
-3. Use Node Package Manager (npm) to install the Evolution Tool Box generator globally.
+5. Use Node Package Manager (npm) to install the Evolution Tool Box generator globally.
 The Yo scaffolding tool will also be installed at this time.
 	- Open the command line interface (cli) or terminal (for Mac users)
 	- Copy and paste this command into the cli/terminal: `npm login`
 		- NOTE: If you have not already been assigned a username and password for the private Evolution npm registry, please contact Douglas Fraize at [douglas.fraize@mercer.com](mailto:douglas.fraize@mercer.com).